-Pincher bugs are omnivores, meaning they'll eat pretty much anything that's made available to them.
+Pincher bugs are omnivores, meaning that they’ll eat pretty much anything that’s made available to them.
 In the garden, they primarily feed on dead or decaying plant and animal matter.
-However, they will also readily prey on aphids, insect eggs, maggots, grubs, and army worms.
-When their population gets out of control, they may turn to feasting on living plant matter, especially the seedlings or young foliage of vegetables and flowers.
+However, when their population gets out of control, they may turn to feasting on living plant matter, especially the seedlings or young foliage of vegetables and flowers.
+They will also readily prey on aphids, insect eggs, maggots, grubs, and army worms.

 This creates a conundrum for gardeners… Should earwigs be allowed to remain in your garden to eat up aphids and other pests?
 Or should they be removed before they turn their attention on your plants?
 Generally, earwigs do not cause enough damage to be worth fighting.
 However, if you do see large numbers of them around your plants, you can consider taking action.

 The pincers at the end of an earwig’s abdomen look rather formidable.
 They are capable of pinching (and sometimes biting) humans, but the pinch is not particularly powerful.
 Earwigs usually use their pincers to ward off enemies like toads and birds, or—in some species—to catch prey.